dehru/grunt-copy-part-of-file/README.md

 Type: `String`
 Default value: `A STRING OR REGEX`

-A string or regexp value that is used to match part of the destination file and begin to copy into it.
+A string or regexp value that is used to match part of the destination file and begin to copy the source matched above below this spot.

 #### options.destinationFileEndPattern
 Type: `String`
 Default value: `A STRING OR REGEX`

-A string or regexp value that is used to match part of the source file and start to copy.
+A string or regexp value that is used to match part of the destination file and stop coping the source matched above at this line.

 #### Example Usage
 In this example I use the following config and source content to create the destination content